iamalexchip/pomodoro-with-me/README.md

 ## Setup

-Install dependancies
-`yarn install && cd client && yarn install`
+If you haven't already installed dependancies in the project root run the following command `yarn install`

+Install backend dependancies, see backend docs

+Build the app
+`yarn build`

-Start the server
+Start the app
 `yarn start`

-To work in dev mode run the following command.
-Server will automatically reload after changes `yarn dev`

-Build the frontend.
-`yarn build`
+Serve the app.
+This will start both the react app and backend in dev mode.
+Hot relaoding is enabled for both `yarn serve`

 ## Configuration

 ```
-DATABASE_URL =
+API_URL =
 ```

-### DATABASE_URL
+### API_URL

-This is the Mongo database url.
-The default value is `mongodb://localhost:27017/pomodoro`
+The graphql api url.
+This value defaults to `http://localhost:5000/graphql`.
+There isn't a need to set it when developing locally unless the backend is on another url

-> For backend configurations documentation see here
+> If you are going to work in the backend see configurations documentation here

+## todo
+- Add scripts doc